hamza15/AWS-EC2-FLASK-WSGI-NGINX/README.md

    7. Upon launch, associate your Elastic IP to your EC2 Instance.
    8. SSH to your EC2 instance and we should be ready for your application setup.

+### Flask Configuration Steps:

+   1. Install pip, python-devel, gcc and nginx packages with the following command:

+   >	Sudo yum install python-pip python-devel gcc nginx

+   2. Create a Python Virtual Environment to isolate your Flask application from other Python files.
+Run the following command    to